-Since 2020 he has been a Fellow of the Higher Education Academy, and the Director of Student Experience for J-BJI – a joint institute which runs a transnational undergraduate education programme.
+Since 2020 he has been a Fellow of the Higher Education Academy, and the Director of Student Experience for J-BJI – a joint institute which runs a transnational undergraduate education program.
 Further, in 2018 he was honoured with the Terrance Harris Excellence in Mentorship Award from California Polytechnic State University.

-Please see below, and his personal webpage, for further details on lecture courses Tony has taught, research projects and postgraduate dissertations he has supervised, and articles he has published.
+Please see below, and his personal webpage, for further details on lecture courses Tony has taught, research projects and dissertations he has supervised, and articles he has published.